smurawski/blog/content/post/migrating-test-kitchen-to-azure-pipelines.md

 It's ugly and I'm sure this will only be a point in time problem.
 I now had a repeatable build that covered all the same test cases on Windows and Linux.

-### Let's Throw In Some Macs Too
+### Let's Throw In Some macOS Builds Too

-Since [Azure DevOps has Windows, Linux and Mac hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&WT.mc_id=test_kitchen_migration-blog-stmuraws), and I had the build steps down, I figured I'd add a Mac build job as well.
+Since [Azure DevOps has Windows, Linux, and macOS hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&WT.mc_id=test_kitchen_migration-blog-stmuraws) and I had the build steps down, I figured I'd add a macOS build job as well.

 In all, working at it in increments, I spent [about 22 hours experimenting and tweaking the experience to ensure a smooth cutover](https://wakatime.com/@5d9628b4-4d48-4274-9697-46fc5cc0bf42/projects/xajnwoiwsw?start=2019-07-01&end=2019-07-18).
+Now, 22 hours may see like a lot to some folks, but I've spent a good portion of my career working on builds for infrastructure and related projects.
+The differences in configurations, default software, and controls present in different hosted build platforms all provide some interesting opportunities to uncover assumptions about how software will be built and tested.
 Some of the time was spent digging into future changes, like [using container images](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml&WT.mc_id=test_kitchen_migration-blog-stmuraws) to ensure current Ruby versions.

+## Results

 I'm very grateful to the other maintainers of the Test-Kitchen project for their willingness to explore Azure Pipelines and I think we've got a good experience going.

+* Pull request validation finishes about 4 to 6 minutes faster, on average.
+* There's only one build platform to manage
+* We were able to add an additional operating system to the build matrix without adding any additional time

+## Going Forward

 I'm going to continue to move some plugins that I work on for Test-Kitchen to Azure DevOps and help any other plugin maintainers move as well.

+I also would like to explore how to be more involved from a community perspective with the evolution of the hosted build agents via [their GitHub repo](https://github.com/microsoft/azure-pipelines-image-generation).
+Ensuring that we stay current on Ruby runtimes will help keep the build and test experience relevant.